KathrynLaing/DQ-Pruning/README.md

 We tested each of these methods used individually, all possible pairwise combinations, and all three methods used together.
 This gives us 7 pruning schema options.
-Again, we refer you to section 6 of ARXIV LINK for a detailed description of how these three pruning methods work as well as how they are combined.
+Again, we refer you to section 6 of ARXIV LINK for a detailed description of how these three pruning methods work, as well as how they can be combined.

 ## Leaf Prioritisation methods
 There have been several methods of leaf prioritisation suggested in the existing literature.